-- Airspace Reservation: sUAS or non-ADS-B manned aircraft can reserve airspace, preventing interactions between aircraft that cannot detect each other. - non-cooperative aircraft or if in a NARA reserved by UAS, the UAS would only have to identify manned aircraft transmitting ADS-B out. - Equitable Access: Both sUAS and manned aircraft can reserve airspace on a first-come, first-served basis, ensuring balanced use. - existing tools like LAANC or NOTAMs, enhancing airspace management and safety. - Right-of-Way: Standard right-of-way rules remain Future Research Recommendations: unchanged by the NARA system
+• Airspace Reservation: sUAS or non-ADS-B manned aircraft can reserve airspace, preventing interactions between aircraft that cannot detect each other.

+• Safety: UAS flying BVLOS must have systems to detect non-cooperative aircraft or if in a NARA reserved by UAS, the UAS would only have to identify manned aircraft transmitting ADS-B out.

-The researchers proposed several recommendations for improving right-of-way in BVLOS operations below 400 feet AGL.
-These include developing standards for minimum GPS accuracy, terrain data integration, and RID capabilities.
-The considerations for small WC standards for sUAS, establishing performance standards for sUAS handling, and requiring specific reaction times for avoidance maneuvers.
-Additionally, the team recommended expanding ADS-B requirements, improving DAA interface designs, and conducting further research on multi-robot and swarm response scenarios as well as for AAM/UAM vehicles and larger than small UAS.
+• Equitable Access: Both sUAS and manned aircraft can reserve airspace on a first-come, first-served basis, ensuring balanced use.

+• Implementation: The system could be integrated with existing tools like LAANC or NOTAMs, enhancing airspace management and safety.

+• Right-of-Way: Standard right-of-way rules remain unchanged by the NARA system

 This approach aims to enable safe BVLOS sUAS operations while maintaining fair access and protecting non-cooperative aircraft in low-altitude airspace.
-Furthermore, the researchers recommend the system as a near-term solution to enhance team also evaluated small NMAC requirements and identified airspace safety and enable broader UAS integration.
-Right-of-Way Safety Hierarchy: The research team proposed the following safety hierarchy and applied it to right-of-way evaluations: • Protection of human life-An sUAS may not allow a human onboard or in another aircraft to be harmed through maneuvering or inaction.
+Furthermore, the researchers recommend the system as a near-term solution to enhance airspace safety and enable broader UAS integration.

+Right-of-Way Safety Hierarchy:

+The research team proposed the following safety hierarchy and applied it to right-of-way evaluations:

+• Protection of human life-An sUAS may not allow a human onboard or in another aircraft to be harmed through maneuvering or inaction.